powenyao/powenyao.github.io/_posts/2024-08-28-game-not-rules.md

 by [James Ernest](https://boardgamegeek.com/boardgamedesigner/61/james-ernest)
 from [The Kobold Guide to Board Game Design](https://www.goodreads.com/book/show/12612706-the-kobold-guide-to-board-game-design).

-I remember early at the start of my game dev journey, professor Zyda would show Nevermind's GDD as what to follow that and other GDD would inevitably have something like:
+I remember early at the start of my game dev journey, professor Zyda would show the GDD of the game Nevermind as what to follow that and other GDD would inevitably have something like:

 > Target Audience:
 >
 > Primary: Adults!(18+) who are fans of psychological horror games
 >
-> Secondary: Adults (18+) who are interested in learning how to better manage and cope with everyday stress."
+> Secondary: Adults (18+) who are interested in learning how to better manage and cope with everyday stress.

 At that time, I probably thought wow game design documents have to be so formal, I don't even know what my target audience is other than me.
 I don't know what kind of audience are out there.
 There is so much to learn.